ParallelMaths/parallel/pages/9-24-teachers-pets.md

 @[youtube](46-m4Y4Adto?rel=0)

 ::: problem id=4_2 marks=2
-__4.2.__ Which band recorded the album “Dark side of the Moon”?
+__4.2.__ Which band recorded the album “The Dark side of the Moon”?
 The answer is not in the video.

 * [x] Pink Floyd
 * [ ] Red Hot Chili Peppers